AInora

 Frequently Asked Questions

-First-party collections are performed by the original creditor - the company the debtor owes money to.
-This is typically the creditor's internal accounts receivable or collections team.
-Third-party collections are performed by an outside agency hired by the creditor, or by a debt buyer who purchased the debt.
-The key legal distinction is that FDCPA applies primarily to third-party collectors, while first-party collectors have fewer federal regulatory obligations.
+First-party collections are performed by the original creditor using internal teams.
+Third-party collections are handled by an outside agency or debt buyer.
+The key legal distinction is that FDCPA applies primarily to third-party collectors.

-Most creditors transition accounts between 60-120 days past due, though the optimal point depends on the industry, account size, and internal recovery rates.
-Key indicators include: diminishing contact rates on first-party attempts, accounts that have exhausted all payment plan options, and accounts where the customer relationship is effectively over.
-AI analytics can help identify the optimal transition point by tracking which accounts are still responsive to first-party outreach.
+Most creditors transition between 60-120 days past due, depending on industry and recovery rates.
+Key indicators include diminishing contact rates and exhausted payment plan options.
+AI analytics can identify the optimal transition point.

-Yes.
-FDCPA applies to the activity, not the technology.
-If a third-party collector uses an AI voice agent to contact debtors, every FDCPA requirement still applies - Mini-Miranda disclosures, validation notices, cease-and-desist compliance, and communication restrictions.
-AI actually makes compliance easier because every call follows the same script, disclosures are never forgotten, and the system can automatically enforce call frequency limits.
+Yes - FDCPA applies to the activity, not the technology.
+Every requirement still applies including disclosures, validation notices, and communication restrictions.
+AI actually makes compliance easier since every call follows the same script.

-While FDCPA does not typically apply to original creditors, first-party AI still needs to comply with state consumer protection laws, TCPA regulations for automated calls, Reg E for payment processing, and any industry-specific regulations.
-The biggest risk is the AI inadvertently creating the impression that a third party is collecting the debt, which could trigger FDCPA applicability.
-AI scripts must clearly identify the caller as the original creditor.
+First-party AI must comply with state consumer protection laws, TCPA regulations, and Reg E for payments.
+The biggest risk is the AI creating an impression that a third party is collecting, which could trigger FDCPA applicability.

 Yes.
-AI can analyze account characteristics, payment history, contact success rates, and debtor engagement patterns to score which accounts are still recoverable through first-party efforts and which should be placed with agencies.
-This segmentation analysis typically improves overall recovery rates by 15-25% because the right approach is applied to the right accounts at the right time.
+AI analyzes payment history, contact success rates, and engagement patterns to score account recoverability.
+This segmentation typically improves overall recovery rates by 15-25%.

-First-party AI deployment is typically a fixed monthly cost based on call volume and integrations needed.
-Third-party agencies that use AI may pass savings through lower contingency rates (since AI reduces their per-account cost) or offer AI-enhanced tiers.
-For creditors evaluating build-vs-buy: first-party AI deployment pays for itself faster on large portfolios because you avoid the 20-50% contingency fees that third-party agencies charge on recovered amounts.
+First-party AI is typically a fixed monthly cost based on call volume.
+Third-party agencies using AI may offer lower contingency rates.
+First-party deployment pays for itself faster on large portfolios by avoiding 20-50% contingency fees.

 Ready to Automate